 The 7 bodily chakras run the length of the spine and up into the head.
 Each chakra has its own name, color, body-type, and characteristics which are as follows:

 - Root Chakra: Known as Muladhara.
 This chakra is represented by the color red and is found at the base of the spine.
 This chakra focuses on grounding and is the chakra of basic trust.
 It is associated with the lower aspect known as the etheric body.
-(Related articles: Best Stones To Use For a balanced Root Chakra and Root Chakra Opening Symptoms)
+(Related articles: Best Stones To Use For a balanced Root Chakra, Root Chakra Opening Symptoms, Blocked Root Chakra Signs)

 - Sacral Chakra: Known as Svadhisthana.
 This chakra is represented by the color orange and is located between the pubic bone and the belly button.
 This chakra focuses on sexuality and creativity.
 It is known as the seat of the emotional body and is referred to as the lower emotional aspect.
 (Related articles: Sacral Chakra Opening Symptoms, Underactive Sacral Chakra Symptoms, Overactive Sacral Chakra Symptoms)

 - Solar Plexus Chakra: Known as Manipura.
 This chakra is represented by the color yellow and is situated in the upper abdomen.
 This chakra is the seat of confidence and power.
 It connects to the mental body and is known as the lower mental aspect.
 (Related articles: Signs Your Solar Plexus Chakra Is Blocked, Signs Your Solar Plexus Chakra Is Opening, 85 Solar Plexus Chakra Affirmations, Solar Plexus Chakra Stones & Crystals)

 - Heart Chakra: Known as Anahata.
 This chakra is represented by the color green (occasionally pink) and is found in the center of the chest near the human heart.
 It is the seat of compassion, love, and forgiveness.
 It is known as the astral body.
-(Related articles: Symptoms Of A Heart Chakra Blockage, Essential Oils For The Heart Chakra)
+(Related articles: Symptoms Of A Heart Chakra Blockage, Overactive Heart Chakra Signs, Essential Oils For The Heart Chakra)